Geas: In popular culture

+Geas, geis and derivative words and concepts have appeared in a variety of forms in popular culture.

+In Terry Pratchett's Discworld book series, there is a running homophonic gag centered on various characters having a broad misunderstanding of the words geis and geese.

+In Pirates of the Caribbean: At World's End, Governor Weatherby Swann was going to stab the heart of Davy Jones, only for Jones to reveal that he cast a terrible geis upon his heart when he carved it from his body, that if someone stabs the heart then theirs will take its place.
+The line was cut from the film, but the geis remains in place as the curse of the Flying Dutchman.
+With the help of Jack Sparrow, Will Turner stabs the heart and becomes the new captain of the Dutchman.

+Geasa are widely used in Charles Stross's Laundry Files series, especially employed by The Laundry (Britain's secret government agency tasked with protecting the realm from supernatural threats) to enforce the loyalty and duty of its agents.

 Parallels in English literature

 Prohibitions and taboos similar to geasa are also found in more recent English literature, though they are not described as geasa in those texts.
 For example, in William Shakespeare's play Macbeth, the title character believes he is safe because "no man of woman born shall harm Macbeth".
 However, his nemesis Macduff was "from his mother's womb untimely ripp'd" (i.e., born by Caesarean section), and was therefore not "of woman born".

 Another example is the Witch-King of Angmar from Tolkien's legendarium, who has a geas-like prophecy described by the Elven hero, Glorfindel: "Far off yet is his doom, and not by the hand of man shall he fall."
-In this the meaning is quite literal, for the Witch-king eventually falls at the hands of Éowyn and Meriadoc, one a shieldmaiden of Rohan, and thus not a man but a woman, and the other a hobbit, and thus not a Man as in species.
+The meaning is then quite literal, for the Witch-king eventually falls at the hands of Éowyn and Meriadoc, one a shieldmaiden of Rohan, and thus not a man but a woman, and the other a hobbit, and thus not a Man as in species.